-This small archipelago of three islands, Gili Trawangan, Gili Meno and Gili Air, make for the perfect getaway to that idyllic island paradise you see on the postcards.
+This small archipelago of Gili Trawangan, Gili Meno, and Gili Air makes for the perfect getaway to that idyllic island paradise you see on the postcards.
 Gili Trawangan is the largest, measuring 3km long and 2km wide, and the one that most people chose to stay on.
-Gili Air, the second biggest, has amazing snorkeling and diving off it’s east coast.
+Gili Air, the second biggest, has amazing snorkeling and diving off its east coast.
 Gili Meno, the middle island but also the smallest, has the best swimming beaches.

-It’s worth booking yourself a snorkeling or diving tour, but shop around to see what you get for your money.
-Twenty of us were packed onto a small glass bottom boat to snorkel at a few spots off the coast of Gili Air and we stopped there for lunch, which makes you wish you stayed there instead.
+It’s worth booking yourself a snorkeling or diving tour but shop around to see what you get for your money.
+Twenty of us were packed onto a small glass-bottom boat to snorkel at a few spots off the coast of Gili Air and we stopped there for lunch, which makes you wish you stayed there instead of Gili T.

 If you only have time to visit one island, make it Nusa Lembongan.
 It was so much better than the Gili Islands.
-It was more beautiful, there was better food, a nicer atmosphere, killer surf breaks and beautiful sunsets.
+It was more beautiful, better food, a nicer atmosphere, killer surf breaks, and beautiful sunsets.

 We stayed at the lovely Pacific Inn, an adorable hotel right on the waterfront with a little garden for sunbathing.
 We always ate breakfast at a waterfront (everything is on the water here) cafe called Lindas, they do amazing milkshakes.

 If you venture away from the beach you’ll find cheaper spots to eat including a little shack that did some amazing spicy rice and meat wrapped in a banana leaf.
-A great place for dinner is Puri Nusa, you can watch the sunset from your table.
+A great place for dinner is Puri Nusa, you can watch the sunset right from your table right above the beach.

 You can rent snorkels for a day and swim in the pristine waters off the coast, but be careful at high tide, the waves are powerful enough to destroy the wall that runs around the island.